ml-archive/n-meta/README.md

  - device os
  - device

-For web platform only platform and enviroment is required, since the rest can be found in `User-Agent`.
+For web platform only platform and environment is required, since the rest can be found in `User-Agent`.

 Why not just use `User-Agent`?
  - `User-Agent` is missing some of these details